weewx/weewx/docs/series_tags.md

 lines:

 1. Once evaluated, the tag `$month.outTemp.series(aggregate_type='max', aggregate_interval='day')`
    returns a `SeriesHelper`.
-Normally, Cheetah would try to convert this into a string, in order to embed the results in a document.
-However, in this case we are _iterating_ over the tag.
-Iteration returns a 3-way tuple `start`, `stop`, and `data`, each an instance of `ValueHelper`, each of which can be formatted like any other `ValueHelper`.
+Normally, in order to embed the results into a document, Cheetah would try to convert this into a string.
+However, in this case, we are _iterating_ over the tag.
+   Iterating over a `SeriesHelper` returns a 3-way tuple `start`, `stop`, and `data`, each an instance of `ValueHelper`.
+They can be formatted like any other `ValueHelper`.

 2. We will work only with the start times and data.
 On line 2, we apply a custom formatting for the start times, so that only the date (no time) is shown.